saksham2105/webrock/README.md

 Webrock is a webservices framework to help programmers to avoid burden of writting thousands of classes instead of that what users can do are they can create a package create different - different annotations each for specific purpose to avoid writting meaningless and monotonous code(See sample Examples)

 ## How to Use
-Download apache tomcat server for java
-Clone this repo Copy and paste this folder inside tomcat's folder edit web.xml according to your project need(How to edit web.xml is written below) create a package structure inside classes folder (For demo examples I have create a package named as bobby/foo, bobby/foo inside classes folder)
+Download [Apache Tomcat] (https://tomcat.apache.org/download-90.cgi) server for java Clone this repo Copy and paste this folder inside tomcat's folder edit web.xml according to your project need(How to edit web.xml is written below) create a package structure inside classes folder (For demo examples I have create a package named as bobby/foo, bobby/foo inside classes folder)